Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 ![](doc/attribute%20routing.png)

 The Route attribute can be applied at the controller level class, which defines a base route to the controller itself and avoids some repetition on all actions.
 If we use [Route("api/[Controller]")] we basically map the url to the controller name.
-In our case the cities controller will have the url .../api/cities.
+In our case the cities controller will have the url *.../api/cities*.
-Be careful with this approach because renaming the controller would change it to the clients.
+Be careful with this approach because renaming the controller would change the route and clients dependent on it would break.
-Each controller action can have the more specific URL parts and parameters.
+Each controller action can have more specific URL parts and parameters.
 Parameters are used in atributtes with curly braces: "{cityId}"

 ## Status Codes

 Status codes are a very important piece of public APIs.
-Status codes are the only thing the client has in order to know if the request worked out as expected.
+Status codes are the only thing the client has so it knows if the request worked out as expected or not.
 200 Code means the request went ok.
-Sometimes is common for people to send 200 if something went wrong (like the routing was ok but an entity was not found).
+Sometimes it is common for people to send 200 if something went wrong (like the routing was ok but an entity was not found).
 500 means internal server error.
 Do not use this one if the client made a mistake.
 There are several levels of status codes: